 Daoism and Confucianism

 Daoism was one of several philosophical schools to flourish during the Golden Age of Chinese philosophy.
-Confucianism was another, and both schools have participated in shaping Chinese religious, political, and philosophical belief.
-Daoism shares similarities with Confucianism given that both schools imbibed earlier traditions concerning humanity, the state, rulership, and the universe.
-However, they are distinctive given the essentials they stress as important to human flourishing and moral excellence.
-Confucianism, following from where Confucius placed his ideas and concerns (particularly on morality, virtue, and the political realm) focuses primarily on moral, political, and state systems.
-Daoism, however, is concerned with living in harmony with the Dao, and thus on how people embrace nature and what is natural and spontaneous in human experience.
-Daoists are resolute on this point even if it disagrees with the philosophical thought and convictions of other Chinese philosophers on culture, education, rulership, and morality.
-As such, Daoists disagree with Confucianism holding that the areas in which Confucians intend human beings to flourish (morality, law, and aesthetics) constitute humane-made distinctions which create problems human beings experience rather than solving them.
+Confucianism was another and both schools have participated in shaping Chinese religious, political, and philosophical belief.
+Daoism shares similarities with Confucianism in that both schools imbibed earlier traditions concerning humanity, the state, rulership, and the universe.
+They are also distinctive in the essentials they stress as important to human flourishing and moral excellence.
+Confucianism, following on from where Confucius placed his primary ideas and concerns (such as on morality, virtue, and the political realm) focuses on moral, political, and state systems.
+Daoism, however, is concerned with living in harmony with the Dao, on how people embrace nature, and with what is natural and spontaneous in human experience.
+Daoists are resolute on this even if it disagrees with the philosophical thought and convictions of other Chinese philosophers on culture, education, rulership, and morality.
+The Daoists disagree with Confucianism, especially with the areas the Confucians want human beings to flourish, such as in morality, law, and aesthetics.
+These, the Daoists believe, constitute humane-made distinctions which create the problems that humans experience rather than solving them.
 These distinctions are attempts to control reality and will lead to frustration and disharmony.